 Our innovative school-wide program makes nature based education and integral part of the curriculum.
-On “Flying Deer Days,” once a week each semester for six consecutive weeks, school students spend the majority of their academic day outside, and the woods and nature become their classroom.
+On “Nature Days,” once a week each semester for six consecutive weeks, school students spend the majority of their academic day outside, and the woods and nature become their classroom.

 The outdoor nature curriculum stimulates art, science, social studies, and writing projects in the classroom.
 It also inspires younger children to look to older students for excellent role modeling and mentoring in earth skills and naturalist knowledge.